gregberge/svgr/README.md

 Options:

-  -V, --version                    output the version number --ext <ext>                      specify a custom file extension (default: "js") --icon                           use "1em" as width and height --ids                            keep ids within the svg (svgo) --jsx-bracket-same-line          put the > of a multi-line JSX element at the end of the last line instead of being alone on the next line (prettier)
-  --keep-useless-defs              keep elements of <defs> without id (svgo) --native                         add react-native support with react-native-svg --no-bracket-spacing             print spaces between brackets in object literals (prettier) --no-dimensions                  remove width and height from root SVG tag --no-expand-props                disable props expanding --no-prettier                    disable Prettier --no-semi                        remove semi-colons (prettier) --no-svgo                        disable SVGO --no-title                       remove title tag (svgo) --no-view-box                    remove viewBox
-  -d, --out-dir <dirname>          output files into a directory -p, --precision <value>          set the number of digits in the fractional part (svgo) --ref                            add svgRef prop to svg --replace-attr-value [old=new]   replace an attribute value --single-quote                   use single-quotes instead of double-quotes (prettier) --tab-width <value>              specify the number of spaces by indentation-level (prettier) --template <file>                specify a custom template to use --trailing-comma <none|es5|all>  print trailing commas wherever possible when multi-line (prettier) --use-tabs                       indent lines with tabs instead of spaces (prettier) -h, --help                       output usage information
+  -V, --version                      output the version number --config <file>                    specify the path of the svgr config -d, --out-dir <dirname>            output files into a directory --ext <ext>                        specify a custom file extension (default: "js") --icon                             use "1em" as width and height --native                           add react-native support with react-native-svg --ref                              add svgRef prop to svg --no-dimensions                    remove width and height from root SVG tag --no-expand-props                  disable props expanding --svg-attributes [property=value]  add some attributes to the svg --replace-attr-values [old=new]    replace an attribute value --template <file>                  specify a custom template to use --title-prop                       create a title element linked with props --no-prettier                      disable Prettier --no-svgo                          disable SVGO
+  -h, --help                         output usage information

 Examples:
-  svgr --replace-attr-value "#fff=currentColor" icon.svg
+  svgr --replace-attr-values "#fff=currentColor" icon.svg
 ```

 ### Recipes